michieltjampens/dcafs/docs/Basics.md

 * Each rtval belongs to a group and has a name, the id of the rtval is group_name
     * A name can be repeated inside a group if the type is different, but it's better not to.

-One way to create and set those values is called 'store', the name is from the optional node inside a stream.
+One way to create and set those values is called 'store', the name is used for the optional node inside a stream.
 Store splits incoming data and assigns the values to the predefined rtvals.

 So, to define the store,we need to analyse the format of the data.